An Open Letter to the American Zen Community

 “Is it necessary to completely destroy Katagiri’s reputation?”

 Katagiri destroyed his own reputation when he made the choice to sexually abuse women.
-If we don’t have a problem with repeatedly extolling his virtues, then why not his vices?
-This “himpathetic” (see above) argument only sounds valid if you value a man’s reputation over a woman’s right to be a fully autonomous being who exists for her own purpose and pleasure, rather than a man’s.
+If we don’t have a problem with repeatedly extolling the vir-tues of abusive men, then why not their vices?
+This “himpathetic” (see above) argument only sounds valid if you value a man’s reputation over a woman’s right to safety and autonomy.

 “But even the women themselves don’t claim it was abuse.”

-No matter how survivors choose to frame their stories, trauma experts, the law, and basic ethics label Katagiri’s actions clergy sex abuse.
-The women’s stories are theirs to tell, and I do not question their interpretations of their complex lived experience.
+No matter how survivors choose to frame their stories, trauma experts, the law, and basic ethics label Katagiri’s (and Maezumi’s and Baker’s, etc.) actions as clergy sex abuse.
+The women’s stories are theirs to tell, and I do not question their interpretations of their complex lived experiences.
 We can grant women power over their own narratives while simultaneously constructing an overall narrative of the history of clergy sex abuse in American Zen.

 “Aren’t we all complicated humans who do both good and harm?”